Table of Contents

 Europe Power Adapter

-A lot of Europe uses type C, E, and F plugs, which are the kind with two round holes.
+A lot of Europe uses type C, E, and F plugs, which are the variety with two round holes.
 However, in Switzerland, you’ll find type J sockets, which have three round holes in a triangular formation, and in Italy, they use type F and type L outlets, which have three round holes in a row.
 If you plan to visit the UK or Ireland, you’ll be using type G sockets, which have three rectangular prongs.
 In Europe, the electricity is 230 volts, and the standard frequency is 50 Hz.

 What kind of power adapter do I need for Europe?